danamini/PioneerRgbAmpMonitor/README.md

 ## Next Steps
 This is a work in progress.
 Next steps are:
+* Add Unit Tests
+* Move font and panel values to AmpConstants
+* Add multiple callbacks in to the AmpView to remove dependency on AmpModel
+* Replace ImageText usage with new custom TextRegion class to allow decoupling of text from the display and to support animations (code will be added to github in due course)
 * Provide a RESTful interface based on Flask to allow remote control
-* Add Unit Tests
 * Add other Views, maybe for Philips Hue